KauzClay/docs-tap/scst-scan/install-prisma-integration.hbs.md

 {{> 'partials/scst-scan/scan-1-0-deprecation' }}

 The Prisma Scanner is in the Alpha development phase, and not packaged as part of Tanzu Application Platform.
-It is hosted on the VMware Project Repository instead of `tanzu.packages.broadcom.com`.
+It is hosted on `tanzu.packages.broadcom.com`.

 For information about supported registries, see each registry's documentation.